DataDog/serilog-sinks-datadog-logs/README.md

 - VS Code debugging configurations for .NET Core and Mono

 To test changes:
-- Run the tests in the test explorer
+- Run the tests in the test explorer.
-- Use the TestApp to send real logs or debug changes
+- Use the TestApp to send real logs or debug changes.

 ## Packaging
 To create a release package:

-1. Update version in `src/Serilog.Sinks.Datadog.Logs.csproj`
+1. Update the version in `src/Serilog.Sinks.Datadog.Logs.csproj`.
-2. Update version in `src/Serilog.Sinks.Datadog.Logs/Sinks/Datadog/Consts.cs`
+2. Update the version in `src/Serilog.Sinks.Datadog.Logs/Sinks/Datadog/Consts.cs`.
-3. Add a new entry in `CHANGELOG.md` describing the changes
+3. Add a new entry in `CHANGELOG.md` describing the changes.
-4. Push a tag if needed
+4. Push a tag if needed.
-5. run `./build-package.sh`
+5. Run `./build-package.sh`.